 Bruce has covered some of the top national and international sporting events over the years.
 Multiple Super Bowls, World Series games, college football bowl games, and more than 25 Daytona 500’s and major NASCAR events.
 Bruce was selected to cover Olympic Games in Atlanta, Georgia, Sydney, Australia and Athens, Greece.

 In both 1996, and 2002 Bruce was selected to carry the Olympic Torch.
 In 1996, he carried the torch through Charlottesville, Virginia, during its worldwide trip to the Atlanta Games, and in 2002 he carried the torch in Arlington, Virginia in the shadow of the Pentagon.
 He was then among several torch runners honored in the Rose Garden of the White House by President George Bush.

 The Tall Cedars of Lebanon of North America recognized Bruce for Outstanding Service.
-He was also honored for Outstanding Community Service by the Virginia Beach chapter of the Norfolk State University Alumni Association, and helped with major fund raising events for United Cerebral Palsy of Southeastern Virginia and the Virginia Beach SPCA.
+He was also honored for Outstanding Community Service by the Virginia Beach chapter of the Norfolk State University Alumni Association, and helped with major fundraising events for United Cerebral Palsy of Southeastern Virginia and the Virginia Beach SPCA.

-Bruce is a multiple winner of the “CIAA Sportscaster of the Year” award, the Chesapeake Athletic Club has honored him as “Tidewater Sportscaster of the Year”, and the Virginia Beach Alumni Chapter at Norfolk State University honored him with an award for Excellence in Sports Media.
-Other honors include numerous “Best Sports Award” from the Associated Press, “Sportscaster of the Year” from Virginia’s United Press International as well as a “District Leadership Award” from the United Negro College Fund.
+Bruce is a multiple winner of the “CIAA Sportscaster of the Year” award, the Chesapeake Athletic Club has honored him several times as “Tidewater Sportscaster of the Year”, and the Virginia Beach Alumni Chapter at Norfolk State University honored him with an award for Excellence in Sports Media.
+Other honors include several “Best Sports Award” from the Associated Press, “Sportscaster of the Year” from Virginia’s United Press International as well as a “District Leadership Award” from the United Negro College Fund.
 Bruce has also been inducted into the Peninsula Baseball Hall of Fame.

 Connect with Bruce: